-A guide to travel insurance during coronavirus
+A guide to COVID-19 travel insurance

-Coronavirus (COVID-19) has impacted travel in a myriad of ways.
+COVID-19 has impacted travel in a myriad of ways.
 From understanding how – or if – your travel insurance policy might’ve changed as a result of the global pandemic, or what this may mean for future coverage, read on.

 You should check your travel insurance provider’s website, your policy documents or give them a call to find out more.

-Most insurance providers are sharing updates on how coronavirus has impacted future travel plans.
+Most insurance providers are sharing updates on how COVID-19 has impacted future travel plans.
 Check official websites for policy changes or contact your provider for details.
 Certain existing policies may also now have stricter cut-off dates in which you can claim compensation for a cancelled trip, so don’t delay in making a claim.
 If something has changed since you took out your policy, the provider ought to have contacted you to tell you.
 Make sure you check your email spam folders too, just in case.

 Generally, it won’t (unless you were already there at the time of the pandemic), but you should check your policy and speak with your insurer.

-If you still take a trip to an affected region, it’s likely your policy might be considered void because you have travelled to an affected region, particularly if you need to make a claim that’s then related to coronavirus.
+If you still take a trip to an affected region, it’s likely your policy might be considered void because you have travelled to an affected region, particularly if you need to make a claim that’s then related to COVID-19.

-If the FCO has not warned against travel to a destination but you decide to cancel anyway, this would be considered as a voluntary cancellation by you, and your insurer would be unlikely to cover it.
+If the FCDO has not warned against travel to a destination but you decide to cancel anyway, this would be considered as a voluntary cancellation by you, and your insurer would be unlikely to cover it.

 Also be aware you can only cancel your policy if you haven’t already made a claim on it.
-If you have pending claims from trips cancelled due to coronavirus, then those will be nullified if you cancel your policy.
+If you have pending claims from trips cancelled due to COVID-19, then those will be nullified if you cancel your policy.

-Consider whether you plan to book future travel, too, as getting new travel insurance coverage in the current climate is much more difficult.
+Consider whether you plan to book future travel, too, as getting new COVID-19 travel insurance coverage in the current climate is much more difficult.